Skip to content

 • /shares

-Submitting jobs using containers is done in the very same way as for the normal jobs.
-An example of a sbatch script line calling singularity:
+Submitting jobs using Singularity containers is done in the same way as for normal jobs.
+An example of a sbatch script line calling Singularity:

 #SBATCH --ntasks=1